performous/performous/.github/CONTRIBUTING.md

 ### MacOS

 These instructions will walk you through building Performous for macOS (10.9+) and bundling and packaging it inside a DMG ready to install.
-By default these instructions build the internal webserver, the extra tools (such as Singstar extractor; note, not all are currently working in macOS, even if they all do build succesfully), and support for webcam (via OpenCV)
+By default these instructions build the internal webserver, the extra tools (such as Singstar extractor; note, not all are currently working in macOS, even if they all do build successfully), and support for webcam (via OpenCV)

 * These instruction have been tested with macOS 10.12.5 and XCode 8.3.3.